briceln/DataScience/README.md

 # 2. Project Management

 To manage the project, we use the scrum method.
+So, every day we have to do a daily stand-up to inform everyone by answering these questions:
+- What you did the day before?
+- What you have planned to do, today?
+- Do you need help?

 ## 2.1.
 Azure DevOps
 We decided to use Azure DevOps because we can use the Azure's Scrum Board and use the Azure's repository together.
 So, we can follow which commit is link to which task.